 There are many different definitions of and approaches to coaching.
 Making use of a range of definitions, I define coaching as:

-“a shared, thought-provoking conversation in a safe, creative space with the aim of enabling learning, growth and change”
+“a shared, thought-provoking conversation in a safe, compassionate space with the aim of enabling learning, growth and change”

 What is Coaching?